 calling and our means of income is part of that calling.
 We could have an

-important career and make a lot of money, or we could have a simple job that
+important career and make lots of money, or we could have a simple job that

-virtually anyone could do; either way it doesn’t matter, because we are
+virtually anyone could do; either way we are

-all called to do our very best work at whatever we are doing in order to
+all called to do our very best to

 bring glory to God.
-In this life all we reap is a paycheck, and we know how
+In this life we reap is a paycheck, and we know how

-wholeheartedness with a better job in heaven.
-If we do our jobs for the sake
+wholeheartedness with a better job in heaven, but if we do our job for the sake

-of money, that is all we will receive; but if we do our work for the glory
+of money, we have received our reward in full.
+If we do our work as for the

-of God, garnishing the gospel of Christ, then in fact we are working for
+Lord, garnishing the gospel, then in fact we are working for

 Him.
 If we have a fancy career making lots of money and in charge of many